 4. Verbal Skills

-The GMAT verbal section consists of 41 questions of three general types: reading comprehension problems, sentence correction questions, and critical reasoning questions.
+The GMAT verbal section consists of 36 questions of three general types: reading comprehension problems, sentence correction questions, and critical reasoning questions.
 Reading comprehension requires you to answer questions about written passages on a number of different subjects.
 Sentence correction questions test your ability to spot and correct writing errors.
-Critical reasoning questions require you to analyze logical arguments and understand how to strengthen or weaken those arguments.
+Critical reasoning questions require you to analyse logical arguments and understand how to strengthen or weaken those arguments.

 GMAT Computer Adaptive Test